Air Tigers: Palali raid

-On April 23, 2007, at night 1.20 am the Air Tigers conducted an air raid on a nearby Sri Lankan military’s main base complex in the Jaffna peninsula.
+On April 23, 2007, at night 1.20 am the Air Tigers conducted an air raid on a nearby Sri Lankan military's main base complex in the Jaffna peninsula.
 Tamil Tiger spokesman claimed that their bombers had hit an Engineering Unit of the complex and military storage.
+The Tigers' spokesman also said that their bombers put more than ten bombs and one of their pilots saw large explosion followed by black ashes coming out of the bombed spots.
 Meanwhile, sources said continuous explosions were heard from inside the High-Security Zone for five hours after the air raid.
 Military sources in Colombo confirmed that at least 6 of their personnel were killed.
 TamilNet claimed more than 30 troopers have wounded the attack inside the HSZ.

 Sri Lanka Air Force (SLAF) spokesman Group.
 Cap.
 Ajantha Silva told media in Colombo that their runway in Palaali was intact.
 "Six soldiers died, not only due to this, there was some artillery firing also," military spokesman Brig.
 Prasad Samarasinghe said.

 The power supply was shut down for more than 3 hours in Jaffna after the air raid, civilian sources said.